jimporter/mike/README.md

 For more details on the available options (e.g. specifying which branch to push to), consult the `--help` command for mike.

+## Staying In Sync

+mike will do its best to stay in-sync with your remote repository and will automatically update your local branch to match the remote's if possible (note that mike *won't* automatically `git fetch` anything).
+If your local branch has diverged from your remote, mike will leave it as-is and ask you what to do.
+To ignore the remote's state, just pass `--ignore`; to update to the remote's state, pass `--rebase`.

 ## For Theme Authors

 If you'd like to provide support for mike in your theme, you just need to